-Car insurance is affordable in Illinois.
-The average car insurance rate in Illinois is $1,120 annually — less than the US average by 21.6%.
+Car insurance is relatively cheap in Illinois.
+The average car insurance rate in Illinois is $1,120 annually — 21.6% less than the national average.

-But car insurance costs are dictated by factors aside from the state in which you live.
-Car insurance rates consider an array of components, including a driver's age, credit rating, driving history, gender, and marital status.
+Your auto insurance premiums are impacted by factors aside from the state in which you live.
+Auto insurance premiums consider a number of details, including the insured party's marital status, driving history, credit rating, gender, and age.

-We assessed typical Illinois car insurance rates by each of the major rating factors.
-See below how much car insurance runs in your state — or enter your zip code to see tailored rates from top auto insurance companies.
+We examined typical Illinois car insurance rates by each of the most common pricing components.
+Continue reading to learn how much auto insurance costs in your state — or enter your zip code to view tailored quotes from popular insurers.

 Compare rates today!